 There has never been a better time to find interesting wines in Pennsylvania!
 Natural wine, sometimes called “real wine” or “low-intervention wine,” is to mass-produced wine (you know the stuff we’re talking about) what artisan cheese is to pre-wrapped, neon-orange cheese slices.
-These natural wines are agricultural products made by small families and independent producers, who treat their land, soil and vines with respect and care, and who refuse to add a bunch of synthetic or intrusive ingredients to manipulate or stabilize their wines.
+These natural wines are agricultural products made by small family businesses and independent producers, who treat their land, soil and vines with respect and care, and who refuse to add a bunch of synthetic or intrusive ingredients to manipulate their wines.
 Do you know how much stuff can make its way into wine besides grapes and yeast?
 Sugars, dyes, stabilizers, animal products, and so many other things can be added that don’t legally have to be listed on the label.

 There isn’t one standard or legal definition for what natural wine is, but it is generally agreed that it refers to wines that are made with grapes and the native, wild yeasts on their skins and stems and in the air.
 The land is often farmed without artificial irrigation (“dry farmed”), the grapes are picked by hand, and the wines are unfined and unfiltered, with little-to-no added sulfites (all wine contains naturally occurring sulfites).
 Altogether, it’s a lo-fi way of making wine, one that calls on ancestral methods more than industrial technology, and, from our experiences, natural wines provide vibrant, vivid, sometimes wild flavors that make each glass an adventure.

 There are natural wines from all over the world in pretty much every style you can imagine, and thanks to the slight relaxation of PA’s “Blue Laws” there are a growing number of places in the state serving and selling them!